To access the childcare element of the Offer parents and guardians must:

 - It is likely that the child would otherwise be looked after by a local authority because of concerns in relation to the child’s welfare

-Kingship carers can access the offer as long as they meet the earnings criteria to be classed as ‘working’, live in a pilot area and are caring for a child who is the correct age to receive the offer.
+Kinship carers can access the offer as long as they meet the earnings criteria to be classed as ‘working’, live in RCT and are caring for a child who is the correct age to receive the offer.

 Help us improve - don't include personal or financial information, e.g. your National Insurance number or credit card details.